gregcodes/counter_challenge/README.md

 Requirements:
 Your counter needs to count all 1,000 bids correctly but at the same time be ultra-fast.

 Are you up for the challenge?
+Then download the dataset.csv and get started!

 When you are finished, please:
 - upload your resulting dataset in .CSV format